 The time since your engagement has flown by.
 You’ve figured out how to pick the perfect wedding venue and chose the best date for your big day.
 Plenty of plans have been made and the upcoming nuptials are starting to feel real.
 Now it’s time to send out your wedding invitations and invite your loved ones to the wedding.
-But what’s the right amount of information to include in the envelopes?
+But what’s the right amount of information to include in the wedding invitations?
+With so little space, it can be tricky to pick and choose what to include and what to save for your website.
+Our wedding invitation templates also make it easy to choose where to put all your important details and messages.
+Below, we’ll show you everything you need to include inside your personalized wedding invitations.

 - What to Include in a Wedding Invitation